MicrosoftDocs/cpp-docs/docs/cpp/cpp-bit-fields.md

 };
 ```

-then the memory layout is as shown in the following figure:
+Then the memory layout is as shown in the following figure:

 :::image type="complex" source="../cpp/media/vc38uq2.png" alt-text="Layout of a Date object with a zero length bit field, which forces alignment padding.":::
 64 bits of memory are displayed in a row.
 Starting with the least significant bit, 5 bits are for nMonth.
 The next 8 bits are for nYear.
 The next 19 bits are unused.
 The next 3 bits are for nWeekDay.
 The next 6 bits are for nMonthDay.
 The remaining bits are unused.